Recognizing depression in the elderly starts with knowing the signs and symptoms. Depression red flags include:

 The very nature of depression interferes with a person's ability to seek help, draining energy and self-esteem.
 For depressed seniors, raised in a time when mental illness was highly stigmatized and misunderstood, it can be even more difficult—especially if they don’t believe depression is a real illness, are too proud or ashamed to ask for assistance, or fear becoming a burden to their families.

 If an elderly person you care about is depressed, you can make a difference by offering emotional support.
 Listen to your loved one with patience and compassion.
+You don’t need to try to “fix” someone’s depression; just being there to listen is enough.
 Don’t criticize feelings expressed, but point out realities and offer hope.
 You can also help by seeing that your friend or family member gets an accurate diagnosis and appropriate treatment.
 Help your loved one find a good doctor, accompany him or her to appointments, and offer moral support.

 Other tips for helping a depressed elderly friend or relative: